It is possible to get away from the main tourist crowds, staying at smaller

 ahead especially at weekends and in high season but as we generally stay only

-one or two nights at a site we usually phone ahead during the day.
+one or two nights at a site we usually phone ahead during the day or the evening before.

 We look for sites with hardstandings although these can vary from rough gravel